ABJolis/currency_cue/README.md

 3. Obtain the private API key necessary for CurrencyCue's conversion function at [currencyconverterapi](https://www.currencyconverterapi.com/).

-4. Inside the project folder, create an environment.ts file with the private API key:
+4. Inside the project's environment directory, create an environment.ts file with the private API key:

 ```
 export const environment = {
   production: false,
   API_KEY: '[enter API key here]'
 };
 ```

 (If you name this file differently, make sure to include it in the .gitignore file.)

 5. Start the project in Angular's development server by running

 ```
 npm start
 ```